cs50nestm/cs50labs/linearsearch/README.md

 # Linear Search

-In this lab you will learn:
+In this lab you will learn about:

 - Linear search
 - Computational complexity

 ## What is Linear Search?

-There are many important applications of searching algorithms in computer science, from looking up a name in an address book to using an internet search engine.
+There are many important applications of searching algorithms in Computer Science, from looking up a name in an address book to using an internet search engine.

 The most basic search algorithm is called **linear search**.
 This algorithm checks every element in a list, starting at the beginning and incrementing through the list until the desired element is found.
-In the worst case, this would take n steps, where n was the number of elements in our list, and in the best case, we would find it in the first step.
+In the worst case, this would take *n* steps, where *n* was the number of elements in our list, and in the best case, we would find it in the first step.

-David spoke about this in lecture, using the example of searching for a number in an array.
+If we were looking for the number 50 in an array:

 ![Linear_Search](http://labs.cs50nestm.net/linear_search.gif)